Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 password_is_valid(password)
 ```

 `password_is_valid` will check if the password meets a few different conditions.
 If one of the below conditions is not met, then the relevant error/exception should be thrown/raised.
-Python should raise a specific error type according to this, [here](https://www.tutorialsteacher.com/python/error-types-in-python) are the types of error that we get in Python.
+Python should raise a specific error type.
+[This resource](https://www.tutorialsteacher.com/python/error-types-in-python) shows the types of errors that we get in Python, select the appropriate one for this application.
 Your error/exception message should match one of the following conditions exactly (word-for-word).

 1. password should exist
 2. password should be longer than 8 characters